Tommie1236/MagisterAPI/README.md

 The default browser in de code is Chrome, but you can uncomment the browser you want to use.
 And comment the other ones off course.

+For now it can only see the 1st lesson of the 1st day and give you all the lesson info in a list.
+If you know any way to also access the other lessons and days please leave an issue.
+Feel free to also make an issue if you need any help.